Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 217.  ### Question217
 When tests should be added in the development process?

-- [ ] At the end of each release
+- [ ] At the end of each release.
-- [x] From the beginning of the project
+- [x] From the beginning of the project.
-- [ ] At the end each Sprint
+- [ ] At the end each Sprint.
-- [ ] In special Sprints called “Test Sprint”
+- [ ] In special Sprints called “Test Sprint”.

 _[⬆ Back to Top](#table-of-contents)_